Southeastern Native Species

 - Water: Keep evenly moist through germination, then water deeply but infrequently.

-- Spacing: 10–14" apart for a meadow-like effect.
+- Spacing: 10–18" apart for a meadow-like effect.

-Coreopsis lanceolata is one of the most adaptable and widely used native wildflowers in the Southeast.
+Coreopsis lanceolata is one of the most adaptable and widely used wildflowers in the Southeast.
 Its long bloom window supports early-season pollinators, and its tidy, clumping habit makes it easy to integrate into both designed landscapes and naturalized plantings.

 - Height: 1–2 feet.

-- Bloom window: Late spring into early summer.
+- Bloom window: Late spring to mid-summer.

 - Wildlife: Bees, butterflies, and other beneficial insects.

-- Habit: Clumping perennial; may self-sow lightly.
+- Habit: Clumping perennial; self-sows freely in optimal conditions.

 - Best uses: Meadows, borders, roadsides, pollinator gardens.